XimeraProject/server/README.md

         cd <path-to-ximera>
-        npm install (you may be required to answer a prompt or two) You might have to install bower by running the following commands
+        npm install (you may be required to answer a prompt or two) openssl genrsa -out private_key.pem 2048

+If you are having trouble installing the canvas package and are on a Debian-based distribution, you can try `sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev`

+You should install bower by running the following commands

         node ./node_modules/bower/bin/bower install
         cd ./components/mathquill